 - The prohibition of commercial development in open space areas that would adversely affect public use and the natural environmental benefits, in that this fiber optic cable project is considered a public facility, public utility/structure and a public corridor under the FCC and not a commercial development. - Preserving and enhancing the environment and the natural resources, including the ocean and City beaches, in that the fiber optic cables will be buried on the beach the street or greenbelt, and either buried or laid on the sea floor, therefore the presence of these fiber optic cables will not be in conflict with the goals of the General Plan and Zoning Ordinance relating to preserving open space or protecting the beach and ocean as a natural resource. - Reducing and minimizing the various sources of noise, in that the City has restricted the hours of construction to 8 a.m. to sunset, Monday through Friday for construction on the beach and imposed conditions to implement operational constraints such as operating one piece of equipment at a time when on the beach. - Minimizing the intrusion of traffic and parking into the residential areas, in that a traffic and parking control plan is required from TyCom to be reviewed and approved by the City prior to construction.
-The traffic and parking control plan includes ensuring emergency access is maintained, that residents and businesses are to be provided advance notification of construction or parking that may be temporarily displaced, requirements for off-site staging areas of equipment, and hours of work in the rights of way to be approved by the City. - Maintaining bike paths and pedestrian ways, in that all bike and pedestrian ways will be maintained during construction and any temporary detours required are safe and convenient. - F. The proposed Project is consistent with the goals and objectives of the Draft Local Coastal Plan, in that the amendments to the Land Use Plan in the Draft Local Coastal Program (LCP) address three main categories: parking and access, coastal recreation access, and coastal development.
-As proposed and mitigated, the project would be consistent with the City's Draft LCP. - G. The Planning Commission has independently reviewed and certified a project Environmental Impact Report ("the EIR") (State Clearinghouse No. 2001 061111) and Mitigation Monitoring Program in conformance with the California Environmental Quality Act ("CEQA") and the CEQA Guidelines (Title 14, California Code of Regulations Section 15000 et seq.) through the adoption of this Resolution.
-Because the EIR identified significant unavoidable environmental impacts (even with recommended mitigation) from the project relating specifically to air quality emissions from vessels during the installation of the ocean segment, the Planning Commission balanced the benefits of the proposed project against the unavoidable risks and recommends the City Council certify the FEIR and adopt a statement of overriding considerations relating to air quality pursuant to Public Resources Code Section 21081 and CEQA Guidelines Section 15093 (a).
+The traffic and parking control plan includes ensuring emergency access is maintained, that residents and businesses are to be provided advance notification of construction or parking that may be temporarily displaced, requirements for off-site staging areas of equipment, and hours of work in the rights of way to be approved by the City. - Maintaining bike paths and pedestrian ways, in that all bike and pedestrian ways will be maintained during construction and any temporary detours required are safe and convenient. - M. The proposed Project is consistent with the goals and objectives of the Draft Local Coastal Plan, in that the amendments to the Land Use Plan in the Draft Local Coastal Program (LCP) address three main categories: parking and access, coastal recreation access, and coastal development.
+As proposed and mitigated, the project would be consistent with the City's Draft LCP. - N. The City Council has independently reviewed and certified a project Environmental Impact Report ("the EIR") (State Clearinghouse No. 2001 061111) and Mitigation Monitoring Program in conformance with the California Environmental Quality Act ("CEQA") and the CEQA Guidelines (Title 14, California Code of Regulations Section 15000 et seq.) through the adoption of this Resolution.
+Because the EIR identified significant unavoidable environmental impacts (even with recommended mitigation) from the project relating specifically to air quality emissions from vessels during the installation of the ocean segment, the City Council balanced the benefits of the proposed project against the unavoidable risks and certified the FEIR and adopted a statement of overriding considerations relating to air quality pursuant to Public Resources Code Section 21081 and CEQA Guidelines Section 15093 (a).

-SECTION 20.
-Based upon the foregoing findings, the Planning Commission hereby:
+SECTION 8.
+Based upon the foregoing findings, the City Council hereby:

-- 1) Recommends that the City Council certify the FEIR for the project, including a Statement of Overriding Considerations relating to Air Quality, and make the findings contained in the "Statement of Findings and Facts in Support of Findings" attached hereto as Exhibit "A" with respect to each of the significant impacts defined in the FEIR and the alternatives analysis. - 2) Recommends that the City Council find that each fact in support of the finding is true and is based upon substantial evidence in the record, including the FEIR. - 3) Recommends that the City Council adopt the Mitigation Monitoring Program. - 4) Recommends that the City Council approve the Precise Development Plan/Planned Development Permit No. 01-10, submitted on June 14, 2001, subject to the following conditions and the mitigation measures summarized below, (with the complete list of requirements for each applicable Mitigation Measure detailed in the EIR) and the Mitigation Monitoring Program attached hereto and incorporated within as Exhibit No. 1. - 5) Finds that the lease agreement between the City of Hermosa Beach and TyCom submarine fiber optic cable project is consistent with the City's General Plan.
+- 5. Approves the Precise Development Plan/Planned Development Permit No. 01-10, deemed complete on June 14, 2001, and as revised, subject to the following conditions and the mitigation measures summarized below, (with the complete list of requirements for each applicable Mitigation Measure detailed in the EIR) and the Mitigation Monitoring Program attached hereto and incorporated within as Exhibit No. 1. - 6.
+Finds that the lease agreement between the City of Hermosa Beach and TyCom submarine fiber optic cable project is consistent with the City's General Plan.